 Helpful Thai Travel Phrases

 While many Thais speak English in the touristy areas, once you get off the beaten path, you’ll find almost no one speaks English.
 Even in popular cities, only basic English is spoken.
-Knowing Thai travel phrases will not only help you get around Thailand, it’ll also help you connect with the culture!
+Knowing Thai travel phrases will not only help you get around Thailand, but it’ll also help you connect with the culture!

 Final thoughts on the safety of Thailand

-Thailand is seriously the most popular country in Southeast Asia and it’s honestly no wonder.
+Thailand is the most popular country in Southeast Asia and it’s honestly no wonder.
 A depth of culture, history, mental street food, very nice people, religion, and stunning tropical islands make it a good fit for just about everyone.
 If that wasn’t enough, all of this comes with the bonus of being both very affordable and very safe.

 Disclaimer: Safety conditions change all over the world on a daily basis.
 We do our best to advise but this info may already be out of date.
 Do your own research.
 Enjoy your travels!
 Some of the links in this post are affiliate links which means we earn a small commission if you purchase your insurance through this page.
 This costs you nothing extra and helps us keep the site going.